 You’re probably most familiar with Long Island as a summer vacation destination, and we don’t blame you for that.
 After all, Long Island’s gorgeous, award-winning beaches attract summer visitors from around the world, city-dwellers looking for a weekend escape, and celebrity-moguls such as Robert DeNiro, Kelly Ripa, Steven Spielberg, Jay-Z, and Beyoncé.
 But there are three other seasons of the year, and this region of New York State shines through them all, even when the sun doesn’t.
-Off-the-beaten-path destinations on Long Island offer surprises for all kinds of visitors, from families looking for relaxing nature or enriching cultural experiences to travelers looking to explore one of the first LGBT communities in the country.
+Off-the-beaten-path destinations on Long Island offer surprises for all kinds of visitors, from families looking for relaxing nature or enriching cultural experiences to travelers looking to explore one of the first LGBTQ communities in the country.

 The oldest working ranch in the US!

 You probably wouldn’t expect the United States’ oldest ranch to be in beachfront Montauk, but that’s exactly where you’ll find Deep Hollow Ranch, established in 1658.
 That’s not a typo: the cattle ranch is older than the USA by more than a century!
 Its location means that you can hop on a horse and ride on the white sand beaches, whether you’re an expert or a beginner.

 An island without cars AND one of the country’s first LGBTQ communities!